quic/SvUTest/README.md

 SvUTest is meant to be used by RTL design engineers to ensure the correctness of their designs across a known set of input patterns.

-## What SvUTest is not
+## UVM

-SvUTest is not a replacement of UVM.
+SvUTest is not meant to replace UVM.
 SvUTest is only recommended for small designs with a handful of input and output interfaces and a set of input workloads whose output is known.
+UVM would still be the go-to solution for large designs with complex stimuli.

 ## Requirements